LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D0-Overview.md

 ## Announcements for Fall 2025

-- **This is the last week to drop a class or change grade options**
+- **Week 8 is the last week to drop a class or change grade options**

-  If you think you might need to make one of these changes, it's best to talk to an [academic advisor](https://www.lanecc.edu/get-support/academic-support/academic-advising) first so that you know all your options.
+  This **Friday, November 21** is the last day to make fall term schedule changes.
+This includes adding or dropping a course, withdrawing, taking an incomplete, or changing grading methods.

+  **Note**: Students should <u>always</u> consult [an academic advisor](https://www.lanecc.edu/get-support/academic-support/academic-advising) and/or [financial aid](https://www.lanecc.edu/costs-admission/paying-college/financial-aid) representative before making these changes, especially withdrawing.
+These types of changes can sometimes have implications for academic progress and/or financial aid awards.

 ## Registration for Winter Term 2026